 A master class is like a short private music lesson, but with a small audience present.
 It combines the intimacy of the teacher-student relationship, in which a student plays for a master teacher who is an expert on their instrument, with the public forum of a typical performance.
 While the student musician picks up pointers regarding technique or artistic expression, the audience also learns a great deal by witnessing the fascinating dynamic between teacher and student.

 All SBYSO master classes are free and open to the public.
-Current SBYSO students who wish to sign up for one of our solo master classes (Albert or Sherman) should visit Programs and click on appropriate sign up form to register.
+Current SBYSO students who wish to sign up for one of our solo master classes (Yeh or Coade) should visit Programs and click on appropriate sign up form to register.